BayesLIM/BayesLIM/docs/introduction.md

 and in `BayesLIM` (currently) the user is given lots of flexibility on how to create their chosen `Response` function given the application at hand.

-We can then chain together multiple of components to create our forward model, which is then simulated and compared against "real" data to compute a loss, which we then backpropagate against to derive gradients.
+We can then chain together multiple components to create our forward model, which is then simulated and compared against real data to compute a loss.
+In typical PyTorch fasion, we would then backpropagate against the loss to derive gradients.
 Therefore, conceptually, a simple forward model might look something like this:

 ```python
 # get the sky brightness distribution